thirdtruck/sweet-turnips/JOURNAL.md

 # 08May2020

 Dabbling in refactors to divorce `bitter-turnips` from `ggez` in the hopes of (a) reducing compilation time with pre-compilation of `sweet-turnips` and (b) make it easier to replace `ggez` later if I can't fix the sprite rotation issues otherwise.

+Doesn't seem to have had a noticeable effect.
+I'll probably have to shift more things into runtime dependencies, e.g. the config file.

+Let's put that `Cursor` where it belongs instead.